herambchaudhari4121/geomoose-website/source/rfc/rfc-4.rst

 * Ensure that all commits do not break any existing tests (or that the test suite be updated with expected results if required).

-* Ensure that the committed code is in accordance with GeoMOOSE's coding conventions as per http://www.geomoose.org/developer/standards.html
+* Ensure that the committed code is in accordance with GeoMoose's coding conventions as per http://www.geomoose.org/developer/standards.html

 * Ensure all source code in Git is in Unix text format as opposed to DOS